MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/6/index.md

 - [ ] By short-selling the company’s shares.
 - [ ] By not reading the prospectus.

-> **Explanation:** Rights have a limited life.
-If an investor doesn’t plan to exercise them, selling them on the market (if tradable) is a way to realize some value.
+> **Explanation:**( Rights have a limited life.
+If an investor doesn’t plan to exercise them, selling them on the market (if tradable) is a way to realize some value.)

----

 ### What typically happens when an investor exercises a warrant?